theacodes/blog.thea.codes/srcs/understanding-the-sam-d21-clocks.md

 2. Configure a generic clock, for example, `GLCK1` to use the `OSC8M` as its clock source.
 3. Tell the generic clock multiplexer to connect `GLCK1` to `SERCOM0`.

 Finally it's important to know the difference between **synchronous** and **asynchronous** clocks.
-The main system clock which is used to clock the CPU an the internal busses (AHB/APBx) is called **synchronous**.
+The main system clock which is used to clock the CPU and the internal busses (AHB/APBx) is called **synchronous**.
 The generic clocks used to drive peripherals are called **asynchronous**.
 The reason for this distinction is because it's possible (and common) to drive the peripherals using a different clock source than the CPU.
 Since there are potentially two different clocks at play, **register synchronization** must sometimes be done.
 More on that later - trust me, it's much less scary than it sounds.

 ## Configuring the main (CPU) clock